farlee2121/DevEssentialsBlog/_posts/2020-08-07-Structs-vs-Enums.md

 else if (club.Type == "W")//...
 else if (club.Type == "D")//...
 ```
 First, the use of literals is a very bad idea.
-Every time club type is referenced is rife with chances for bugs:
+Every time these literals are referenced is rife with chances for bugs:
 - what if you type it lower case?
 - what if you don't remember all of the potential cases?
 - what if the literals aren't obvious and someone mis-remembers?
 (Does `W` mean wedge or wood? who knows)